 Get up and get dressed to start your day productively

-This may seem irrelevant, how could your clothing affect your work at home?
+This may seem irrelevant, but how could your clothing affect your work at home?

 Well, this has to do with your mindset and being in the right one.